 1. University of Toronto

-The University of Toronto’s Internal Medicine (Core) Residency Program is said to be one of the largest programs in the specialty in North America, as it accepts around 70 residents in each Core year.
-This large gathering of residents and faculty creates a pool of diversity that promotes a broader yet more inclusive learning experience.
-The program accepts Canadian Medical Graduates, International Medical Graduates, and Internationally Funded Trainees, each valued for their unique perspectives.
+The University of Toronto’s Internal Medicine (Core) Residency Program is one of the largest in North America, accepting around 70 residents annually.
+This diversity fosters a broad and inclusive learning experience, welcoming Canadian Medical Graduates, International Medical Graduates, and Internationally Funded Trainees.

-This program is distinguished by the extensive learning opportunities and diversity across the community of residents, faculty, and patients.
-It also offers a Black and Indigenous Resident Application and Mentorship Program that aims to support minority communities.
+Distinguished by its extensive learning opportunities and community diversity, the program also offers a Black and Indigenous Resident Application and Mentorship Program to support minority communities.

 2. McGill University

-The Internal Medicine Residency Training Program offered at McGill University has a strong focus on curriculum and producing capable internists.
-Residents of the program get to train at three major teaching centers in Montreal.
-The program aims to produce residents that are medical experts, strong communicators, collaborators, leaders, health advocates, scholars, and professionals.
-Residents will also be exposed to teaching sessions with clinical ethicists throughout their clinical experience.
-Furthermore, residents are also trained in Quality Assurance/Improvement, Ambulatory Care, and urban and rural residency rotations.
+McGill University’s Internal Medicine Residency Training Program emphasizes a robust curriculum and producing capable internists.
+Residents train at three major teaching centers in Montreal, aiming to develop medical experts, strong communicators, collaborators, leaders, health advocates, scholars, and professionals.

 Tips to Match With the Best Internal Medicine Residency Program